-During the Annual Coordinated Election Period, which runs from October 15 through December 7 in 2018 you can:
+During the Annual Coordinated Election Period, which runs from October 15 through December 7 each year, you can:

 - change from a Medicare Advantage Plan back to Original Medicare;

 - change from Original Medicare to a Medicare Advantage Plan;

 - switch from one Medicare Advantage Plan to another Medicare Advantage Plan;

 - switch from a Medicare Advantage Plan that does not offer drug coverage to a Medicare Advantage Plan that offers drug coverage;

 - switch from a Medicare Advantage Plan that offers drug coverage to a Medicare Advantage Plan that does not offer drug coverage;

 - switch from one Medicare drug plan to another Medicare drug plan; or,